prith2014/WallHavenApp/README.md

 # WallHavenApp
-An Android (6.0+) app that loads wallpapers from wallhaven.cc.
+An Android (6.0+) app that lets you view and download wallpapers from the website wallhaven.cc.
+Uses WallHaven APIv1.

 ## Installation
 Clone this repository and import into Android Studio.
 This project targets Android SDK 29.